nicfv/Me/docs/blog/posts/2024-03-25-solitaire.md

 $$

 Poetically, a perfect win rate under these assumptions is 52%!
 My exclamation mark is of pure excitement - not a factorial this time.

+---

+How does that check out?
+According to [this source](https://solitaired.com/odds-of-winning-solitaire), their players win Klondike 3 about 11% of the time.
+I don't know how these statistics are measured, but at least I am in the general ballpark.
+Their reported win rate might also be pessimistic, since many players may start a game and not finish it, clicked on the wrong game, or simply not know how to play.
+Also, my number is a "theoretical maximum."
+Whatever it is, it doesn't matter anymore because this is the end of the story.